 Oral Surgery: On Site Extractions and Other Services

-Dr. Lockney performs oral surgery, including tooth extractions, right here in our Concord dental office.
+Dr. Lockney performs oral surgery, including tooth extractions, right here in our Concord, NC dental office.
 Our dental team also offers laughing gas to make sure you are relaxed during your visit.

 Worried you will need a tooth extraction?
 We always try to save your natural tooth but if we cannot, you don't have to suffer while you have a tooth extracted.

 Dr. Lockney will also explain different tooth replacement options during your visit, and can often surgically place a dental implant to replace your missing tooth on the same day as your extraction.